Jianqoq/Sclabel/README.md

 1   1   1
 4   4   4
 ```
 If we want to crop an image with color. we will simply combine the three big columns to a whole thing and do slicing only along the first and the second axis.
 The example below shows us how we can crop the uppper half of the image.
-In this sofware, a red rectangular will be displayed and its dimension represents slicing area.
+In this sofware, a red rectangular will be displayed and its dimension represents slicing area when you are doing image cropping.
 ```
 In: array[0: 1, 0: 2]